TedTschopp/tedt.org/_posts/blog-posts/2019-01-23-Reprint-ICBM-by-Hanson-W-Baldwin.md

   avatar: https://upload.wikimedia.org/wikipedia/commons/2/2c/Hanson_Baldwin.jpg

 excerpt: |
   IT WILL not be long.
 In ten years—five years, perhaps only two or three —the historic count-down will start: "Ten — nine — eight — seven — six — five — four — three — two — one —" At zero a new era will open up on the earth—the era of push-button war.
-A giant rocket, 100 to 135 feet high, will lift slowly from its launching pad and, with voice of thunder, tongue of flame, disappear into the stratosphere.
-Some 20 to 30 minutes later and 5,000 miles away, the world's first intercontinental ballistic missile will plunge toward the earth.

 layout: post